Cheryl Chin: Early life

 Chin was born in Singapore to Irene and Albert Chin.
 Both her mother and father are of Chinese descent, though her father was born in Kuala Lumpur, Malaysia.
 Chin has a younger brother, Sean.
 Because of her father's roots, she was raised in Malaysia for 3 years and then settled in Singapore until the age of 11.
 Chin grew up without both grandparents.
-Her grandmother died in the first plane crash of Singapore Airline's history, and she was told her grandfather died of a broken heart.
+Her grandmother died in the first plane crash of Singapore Airlines' history, and she was told her grandfather died of a broken heart.

 Chin attended Convent of the Holy Infant Jesus, an all-girls Catholic school, from first through eighth grade.
 In 2001, her mother remarried an American and the family migrated to Virginia in 1993.
 In 2001, in an attempt to pursue an acting career, Chin made a bargain with her mother that allowed her to return to Singapore for six months with all expenses paid to audition for roles.
 If she could not make a living from acting within the six months, she would have to attend an American business university.
 On the last day of her 6-month period, she won her first acting role in a theatre production for a cruise ship.